eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/what-is-evil/index.md

 If we were to apply the usual logic for defining evil, these people are inclined to view hope and belief as evil and disruptive influences.
 The extremes to which some people go in the name of faith certainly support such a view.

-However, this only proves that evil is a concept of our own making--and a relative one at that.
+However, this only proves that evil is a concept of our own making---and a relative one at that.

 Life is hard.